Academic Probation Support

 You can repeat a maximum of 16 units at Cal Poly for grade forgiveness for classes in which you have earned a C- or lower.
-There is no time limit on when you can do this, but Academic Advisors recommend repeating a course as soon as possible while the content is fresh in your mind.
-You must repeat the same course, and it must be taken at Cal Poly as "graded" for you to be eligible for grade forgiveness; you can choose a different instructor.
+There is no time limit, but Academic Advisors recommend repeating a course as soon as possible while the content is fresh in your mind.
+You must repeat the same course, and it must be taken at Cal Poly as "graded" to be eligible.
+You may also choose a different instructor.
 Once you repeat the course, your original grade is "forgiven."
-This does not mean your original grade disappears from your transcript; rather, it means your original grade will not be calculated into your GPA.
-Grade forgiveness is the single most effective way to boost your GPA!
+The original grade does not disappear from your transcript, but the original grade will not be calculated into your GPA.
+Grade forgiveness is the single most effective way to boost your GPA.

-Academic Advisors want to make sure you have a realistic class schedule for next quarter.
-Meet with an Academic Advisor to discuss your current schedule and resources you can use to maximize your support.
+Meet with an Academic Advisor to to make sure you have a realistic class schedule and resources you can use to maximize your support.